open-headset-interconnect-standard/ohis/Open-Headset-Interconnect-Standard.md

 ### 5.3.3.
 Power

+Vcc Power is on Pin 1, paired with PTT on the Orange pair, and Power Ground is on Pin 7, paired with Headphone Right audio on the Brown pair (TIA-568B wiring.)

 The Radio side provides Vcc = 5vDC power, and supply at least 200mA.
 This line must survive accidental shorts to ground, either with a resettable fuse or other current limiter.
 This line should be free from AC ripple (**TODO** Quantify this.
 10mV or less?)

 Over-voltage by 10% (5.5vDC) is acceptable.
 If the power source feeding the Radio side of the OHIS adapter provides more than 5vDC, it must be regulated down to 5vDC.